-‘Baseball Bugs’ at 75: How a Looney Tunes classic wham-bammed America’s pastime
+‘Baseball Bugs’ at 75: How a Looney Tunes classic left its mark on America’s pastime

 By then, Bugs has taken a 96-95 lead.
 With a man on base and two out, the announcer says, “A home run now would win the game for the Gorillas.”
 Upon hearing this, the Gorilla hitter runs out of the batter’s box, chops down a gigantic tree, and lugs it back to home plate for a bat, his cigar dangling from his mouth.
 Unfazed, Bugs Bunny says, “Watch me paste this pathetic palooka with a powerful paralyzing perfect pachydermous percussion pitch.”
 But the palooka turns on the percussion pitch, sending it whistling out of the stadium for what looks like a game-winning homer.

 Of course, Bugs doesn’t give up.
-He sprints out of the ballpark, hails a cab and tells the driver, “follow that ball!” — only to find the cabbie is a Gorilla, who laughs and drives Bugs in the opposite direction.
-So Bugs jumps out, hops on a bus (where he casually reads a newspaper), gets out at the “Umpire State Building,” rides an elevator to the roof, attaches himself to a rope, hoists himself to the top of a flagpole, and throws his four-fingered mitt in the air for a perfectly timed game-saving catch.
+His ensuing sprint through the city includes a cab ride, a bus trip and an elevator ride to the top of a skyscraper, where he hoists himself to the top of a flagpole and throws his four-fingered mitt in the air for a perfectly timed game-saving catch.
 Somehow, the umpire is there to make the “out” call, and so is the batter to angrily contest it, hands clenched in fists.

 Some baseball fans have pointed out you’re not allowed to throw your glove at the ball.
 True enough.
 But once a rabbit has taken the field to play all nine positions, it’s time to suspend disbelief and enjoy the ride — all the way to the top of the Umpire State Building.